TeddyRandby/qio/README.md

 These operations are performed by `qio_loop` when it comes across them.
 For reads/writes which do require polling, `qio_loop` batches out events to the kernel, and then tries to perform non-blocking reads/writes for the descriptors which received events.
 If these operations fail with E_AGAIN or E_WOULDBLOCK, they are placed onto the queue again to try later.
 #### Note:
 As this implementation requires all IO operations to be non-blocking, `stdio` and the like need to be modified with `fcntl` to include `O_NONBLOCK`.
-This can be taken care of in `qio_init` but isn't done yet.
+This is taken care of in `qio_init`, and will affect the rest of the program's behavior.
 ### Windows
 A windows implementation with IO Completion Ports is planned but not begun.
 #### A note on qopen